 Under the ESPP, eligible employees may purchase the Company's common stock at a price equal to 85% of the lower of the fair market value of the Company's common stock on the offering date or the applicable purchase date.
-The initial offering period for the ESPP began on December 16, 2021 and will end on November 30, 2023.
-Subsequent offering periods will begin on the first trading day on or after each June 1 and December 1.
-The first purchase date was on May 31, 2022, and will be followed by three more purchase dates at six-month intervals during the initial offering period.
+The initial offering period for the ESPP began on December 16, 2021 with two subsequent offering periods that began on June 1, 2022 and December 1, 2022, respectively.
+These offering periods will end on November 30, 2023.
+Each offering period consists of two or more purchase dates at six-month intervals.
+During the nine months ended March 31, 2023, 65,514 shares have been purchased under the ESPP.

-As of September 30, 2022, total unrecognized compensation cost related to the ESPP was \$1.5 million, which will be amortized over a weighted-average vesting term of 2.3 years.
+As of March 31, 2023, total unrecognized compensation cost related to the ESPP was \$1.0 million, which will be amortized over a weighted-average vesting term of 0.7 years.